We are the Westfield United Fund

 Fund Distribution Makes the Hard Choices

-Thank You to the members of our Fund Distribution Committee for their hard work!
+Thank You to the members of our Fund Distribution Committee for their hard work in helping us allocate our funds for 2025!
 This group does the due diligence for the WUF, examining the programs we are asked to fund, and determining the best use for your charitable dollars.
-That's the WUF Difference!
+They determined how to distribute $380,000 across 20 different programs serving Westfield and the greater community.

 -